 v.
 What types of teams/cultures worked for me?
 Which didn’t work?

-2. Make a list of Need to Haves and Nice to Haves.
+2. Make a list of “need to haves” and “nice to haves”.
 Once you’ve come up with the answers to the questions above, it’s time to put on paper what you NEED and what you WANT.
 Think about this very carefully.
-Your Need to Have list is gives you your deal breakers.
+Your needs list gives you your deal breakers.
 For example, you should have a base salary requirement and anything lower than that would eliminate the opportunity.
-Use your list to qualify/disqualify opportunities when you see them posted, interview, etc.
+Use your list to qualify/disqualify opportunities as you enter and move through the interview process.

 3. Get your resume prepared.
 It needs to have 6 specific items in it: